 Bypass TAPs also include a heartbeat system, which monitors the normal operation of your network or synchronizes other parts of a system.

 Heartbeat packets are sent out of each monitoring port

 If heartbeat packets aren’t received from either direction, Bypass mode kicks in switching the inline appliance to out-of-band

 Heartbeat packets are never sent out onto the live network

 With organizations becoming more dependent on virtual computing, IT professionals need a solution to eliminate blind spots from these virtual environments.
-Virtual TAPs are a new software solution designed to address these challenges by providing for complete visibility for east-west and inter-VM traffic.
+Virtual or Cloud TAPs are a new software solution designed to address these challenges by providing for complete visibility for east-west and inter-VM traffic.

 Knowing which network TAP is best for your organization depends on your unique needs.
 Be strategic about designing your network and proactive about identifying changes in the future.
 With the right TAP and a foolproof network, your business is better positioned for success.

 [Want to learn more about the different TAP options?
 Download Garland's ebook: Network TAPs 101, The Networking User Guide.]